If you like it, save it!

 Save and organize all of the stuff you love in one place.Got it!

 If you like something…

 Click the heart, it's called favoriting.
 Favorite the stuff you like.Got it!

-Author Notes: This is one of our favorite sandwich breads.
-It has a tender crust, is a bit chewy, it slices effortlessly and smells great when you put it into your mouth.
-I call this “everyday” potato bread because I use potato flakes (plain, unseasoned instant potatoes) instead of a cooked potato.
-If you haven’t used potato flakes before, you’ll be surprised at how effective they are in making a good loaf of sandwich bread even better.
-You can substitute potato flour (2 parts flakes : 1 part flour) if you can't easily get potato flakes.
-This is one of the first breads I started making on a regular basis, to use for sandwiches in the lunches my boys took to school when they were little.
-I still make it, at least once every other week, though the boys are off at college now.
+Author Notes: Behold one of our favorite sandwich breads.
+It has a tender crust, it's a bit chewy, it slices effortlessly and it smells great when you put it into your mouth.
+I call this “everyday” potato bread because I use potato flour or potato flakes (plain, unseasoned instant potatoes) instead of a cooked potato.
+In any form, potatoes make any loaf of bread even better.
+You can substitute potato flour (2 parts flakes : 1 part flour, by weight) if you can't easily get potato flakes.
 Like any good sandwich loaf, this makes excellent toast.
-Enjoy!! ;o)
+I hope you like it. ;o)

 Makes one good-sized loaf